galeanobra/L-moments-optimization/README.md

 - **Results Data:**
   - Includes the results obtained after the optimization of all analyzed scenarios, from (a) to (e).
-  - These results represent the balanced accuracy, feature selection, and balanced accuracy in `FUN.csv` files, as well as decission variables in `VAR.csv` files.
+  - These results represent the sample size *n*, the amount of features selected, and balanced accuracy in `FUN.csv` files, as well as decission variables in `VAR.csv` files.

 - **Jupyter Notebook:**
   - Contains the scripts used to generate the figures included in the main article.